Univ-Wyo-Education/S20-2150/Lectures/Lect-33/Lect-33.md

 this and generated over 6,000,000 lines of code for 27 different projects directly from the table definitions.

+With the phone company I had a directory with all the table definitions in it.
+I used "ls" to put that list into a file, then awk to find all the table definitions (There were other files like stored-procedures).
+The list of tables then went into a automatically generated Makefile, with the commands to build the tools and run them.
+With an updated Makefile I ran a set of programs on the table definitions to produce code.

+Yes - the process was Makefile - run ls - run awk - generate Makefile - run Make (as a tool) to compile and build output files.

 ## Continuous Integration

 Wouldn't it be nice if when we changed code it automatically did a bunch of tests